t-s-code/Bot/technical_stuff.md

 ```

 ### CHANNEL_SCANNING_CURSOR
-Tracks how far our bot has scanned a channel for new messages.
+Tracks how far our bot has scanned in a channel for new messages.

 ```yaml
 CHANNEL_SCANNING_CURSOR